Probing Deep into Temporal Profile Makes the Infrared Small Target Detector Much Better: Experiments

 \subsubsection{Metrics}

 We followed \cite{li2023direction} to use the probability of detection ($P_d$), false alarm rate ($F_a$), and area under curve (AUC) as quantitative metrics for the evaluation of IRST detection performance. $P_d$ measures the ability of a method to detect targets. $F_a$ measures the ability of a method to correctly identify the background, such as clutter.
 AUC is the area value under the receiver operating characteristics (ROC) curve \cite{fawcett2006introduction,deng2017entropy}, reflecting the detection performance under different thresholds.
-Besides, the number of parameters (Params), GFLOPs, and FPS are measured to evaluate the scale, computational complexity, and computational efficiency of the model, respectively.
-Specifically, in the following result tables, $P_d$ is expressed in units of $10^{-2}$, $F_a$ in $10^{-5}$, Params in 1024 bytes (i.e., KB), GFLOPs in GFLOPs per frame with $480\times 720 $ size, and FPS in frames per second.
+Besides, the number of parameters (\#Params), GFLOPs, and FPS are measured to evaluate the scale, computational complexity, and computational efficiency of the model, respectively.
+Specifically, GFLOPs and FPS are calculated based on input images of size $256\times 256 $.
+In the following result tables, $P_d$ is expressed in units of $10^{-2}$, $F_a$ in $10^{-5}$, \#Params in millions (M), GFLOPs in GFLOPs per frame, and FPS in frames per second.